Skip to content

 Check the Miden client documentation for more information.

-1. Open your terminal and create a new directory to store the Miden client.
+1. If you haven’t already done so as part of another tutorial, open your terminal and create a new directory to store the Miden client.

 mkdir miden-client